redis/redis-doc/topics/indexes.md

 Secondary indexing with Redis
 ===

-While Redis is not exactly a key-value store, since values can be complex data structures, it has an extrenal key-value shell: at API level data is addressed by the key name.
-It is fair to say that, natively, Redis only offers primary key access.
-However since Redis is a data structures server, certain data structures can be used for indexing, in order to create secondary indexes of different kinds, including secondary indexes and composite (multi-column) indexes.
+Redis is not exactly a key-value store, since values can be complex data structures.
+However it has an extrenal key-value shell: at API level data is addressed by the key name.
+It is fair to say that, natively, Redis only offers *primary key access*.
+However since Redis is a data structures server, its capabilities can be used for indexing, in order to create secondary indexes of different kinds, including composite (multi-column) indexes.

 This document explains how it is possible to create indexes in Redis using the following data structures:

 * Sorted sets to create secondary indexes by ID or other numerical fields.
-* Sorted sets with lexicographical ranges for creating more advanced secondary indexes and composite indexes.
+* Sorted sets with lexicographical ranges for creating more advanced secondary indexes, composite indexes and graph traversal indexes.
 * Sets for creating random indexes.
-* Lists for creating simple iterable indexes.
+* Lists for creating simple iterable indexes and last N items indexes.

 Implementing and maintaining indexes with Redis is an advanced topic, so most users that need to perform complex queries on data should understand if they are better served by a relational store.
-However often, especially in caching scenarios, there is the explicit need to store indexed data into Redis in order to speedup common queries which require indexes.
+However often, especially in caching scenarios, there is the explicit need to store indexed data into Redis in order to speedup common queries which require some form of indexing in order to be executed.

 Simple numerical indexes with sorted sets
 ===

-The simplest secondary index you can create with Redis is by using a sorted set data type, which is a data structure representing a set of elements ordered by a floating point number which is the *score* of each element.
+The simplest secondary index you can create with Redis is by using the sorted set data type, which is a data structure representing a set of elements ordered by a floating point number which is the *score* of each element.
 Elements are ordered from the smallest to the highest score.

-Since the score is a double precision float, indexes you can build with vanilla sorted sets are limited to things were the indexing field is a number within a given specific range.
+Since the score is a double precision float, indexes you can build with vanilla sorted sets are limited to things were the indexing field is a number within a given range.

-The two commands to build those kinda of indexes are `ZADD` and `ZRANGEBYSCORE` to respectively add items and retrieve items within a specified range.
+The two commands to build these kind of indexes are `ZADD` and `ZRANGEBYSCORE` to respectively add items and retrieve items within a specified range.

-For instance, it is possible to index a set of names by their age by adding element to a sorted set.
+For instance, it is possible to index a set of person names by their age by adding element to a sorted set.
 The element will be the name of the person and the score will be the age.